Shopify/hydrogen-v1/docs/contributing.md

 1. Run `yarn graphql-types`
 1. Fix any Typescript errors that now appear
    1. One fast way to find them is to run `yarn build` from the monorepo root and see what Typescript errors show up
-   1. Another way is to clear the test cache with `yarn test --clearCache` and then run the tests with `yarn test`
+   1. Another way is to clear the test cache with `yarn test --clearCache && yarn test`

 For context, updating the `codegen.yml` file and running the script does the following:

 1. Automatically hits the Storefront API, and use an introspection query to get the latest info
 1. Uses the results of that query to generate a new `graphql.schema.json` (which is a local representation of the Storefront API)
 1. Generates / updates the new types in `/packages/hydrogen/src/storefront-api-types.ts` based on the `graphql.schema.json`
-1. Generates / updates the types in each `[Name]Fragment.ts` file

 ## Running a local version of Hydrogen in a Hydrogen app